Stephane-D/SGDK/readme.md

 ### DOCKER

-*A modern way to install it on any environement is to use Docker.*
+*A modern way to install it on any environment is to use Docker.*

 To build the `sgdk` base image: